-The method to perform the intake-efficiency test follows:
+The method to perform an intake-efficiency test follows:

-- 1. Select the location of the IE-test vertical from one of the planned sampling verticals.
-Preferably the IE-test vertical will have velocity characteristics similar to those of the majority of sampling stations; alternately one may use the deepest, fastest section where one may opt to test for maximum isokinetic transit rate. - 2.
+- 1. Select the location of the IE-test vertical from one of the planned sampling stations.
+Preferably the IE-test vertical will have velocity characteristics similar to those of the majority of sampling stations; alternately one may use the deepest, fastest section where one may opt to test for maximum isokinetic transit rate.
+Note the IE-test vertical location.
+(The USGS EDI program can help with this if an ADCP is used.) - 2.
 Record the water temperature and time. - 3.
 Prepare the bag sampler as described in the sampler manual, and deploy through the IE-test vertical as for a regular depth-integrated sample, as described in TWRI 3C2 (Edwards and Glysson, p.
 39-41). - 4.
 Record the duration of sampler nozzle submergence (the duration that the IE-test sample is being collected) to the nearest second. - 5.
-Remove the bag and measure the IE-test sample volume in a graduated cylinder.
-The IE-test sample can be discarded.
+Remove the bag and measure the IE-test sample volume by decanting to a graduated cylinder.
+The IE-test sample subsequently can be discarded.
 Laboratory analysis of the IE-test sample is not required, however, visual examination of the IE-test sample for the presence of sand is recommended. - 6.
 Measure the velocity in or near the IE-test vertical, and at or near the IE-test time (could be measured during step 3).
 Measure the velocity using a standard cup-meter or an ADCP deployed from the sampling vessel or suspended in the sampling streamline.
-The velocity at the IE-test vertical also could be taken from an ADCP moving-boat transect (particularly for steady flow conditions) using manufacturer software.
-The velocity should be the average for the depth over which the IE test was performed. - Repeat steps 3-7 twice (a total of three measurements) at the same location if safe and practical.
-Repeating velocity measurement (step 6) is preferred; but if velocity is steady and without notable turbulence, a single velocity measurement for the three tests is adequate. - Compute the IE for each test using the FISP Sampler Efficiency Template or equivalent method such as a calculator (see equation below).
-Compute the average of the 3 measured IE values.
+The mean velocity at the IE-test vertical also could be derived from an ADCP moving-boat transect (particularly for steady flow conditions) using manufacturer software or the USGS EDI program (ver.
+3.3).
+The velocity should be the average for the depth over which the IE test was performed. - 7.
+Repeat steps 3-7 twice (a total of three measurements) at the same location if safe and practical.
+Repeating velocity measurement (step 6) is preferred, but if velocity is steady and without notable turbulence, a single velocity measurement for the three tests is adequate.
+The individual velocity measurements should be recorded. - Compute the IE for each test using the FISP Sampler Efficiency Template or equivalent method such as a calculator (see equation below).
+Compute the average of the three measured IE values.

 The IE is computed as:

-$$IE = K \times \frac{(Volume in ml)/(Duration in sec)}{\left(Stream Velocity in \frac{ft}{sec}\right)},$$ where $K = [0.1841 \text{ for } \frac{3}{16}"; 0.1036 \text{ for } \frac{1}{4}"; 0.0663 \text{ for } \frac{5}{16}"]$
+$$IE = K \times \frac{(Volume \ in \ ml)/(Duration \ in \ sec)}{\left(Stream \ Velocity \ in \ \frac{ft}{sec}\right)},$$ where K(indexed to nozzle diameter) = $[0.1841 \text{ for } \frac{3}{16}]$ ; 0.1036 for $\frac{1}{4}$ ; 0.0663 for $\frac{5}{16}]$

 - 9. If the average IE is within 0.75<IE<1.25 and each individual IE measurement is within 0.7<IE<1.3, then proceed with collecting the environmental sample(s). - 10.
-If the average IE is not within 0.75<IE<1.25 and (or) each individual IE measurement is not within 0.7<IE<1.3 then: - a. if suspended sand has been shown to be negligible in prior analyses of samples collected at the site under similar conditions, then clearly note this information and proceed with collecting the environmental sample(s); - b. if appreciable suspended sand may be present in the SSC, then consider replacing the sampler nozzle (a larger nozzle may perform better) and (or) sampler and repeat steps 3-8. - c.
-If the average IE is not within 0.75<IE<1.25 then still collect the environmental sample(s); note the IE; document the site and equipment conditions; explain why alternative equipment could not be used; and reconsider the operational approach to sampling at the site.
+If the average IE is not within 0.75<IE<1.25 and (or) each individual IE measurement is not within 0.7<IE<1.3 then: - a. if suspended sand has been shown to be negligible in prior analyses of samples collected at the site under similar conditions, then clearly note this information and proceed with collecting the environmental sample(s); - b. if appreciable suspended sand may be present in the SSC, then consider replacing the sampler nozzle (a larger nozzle may perform better) and (or) sampler and repeat steps 3-8; - c. if the average IE is not within 0.75<IE<1.25 then still collect the environmental sample(s); note the IE; document the site and equipment conditions; document why alternative equipment could not be used; and reconsider the operational approach to sampling at the site.